dustinkredmond/FXAlert/README.md

 As well as returning `Optional` values, the underlying input dialog requires that users enter the correct data type before submission and prevents entry of other data.
 The allowed type is determined by the appropriate `showAndWaitXXX` method.
-This prevents runtime errors when trying t o parse the inputs, and saves a developer from having to check the returned data is a valid String/Double/Integer.
+This prevents runtime errors when trying to parse the inputs, and saves a developer from having to check the returned data is a valid String/Double/Integer.

 ---